Rinshad/mediawiki/README.md

 helm install mariadb ./mariadb-chart -n app-namespace
 ```

 The application will start listinging on the port 80 after the deployment.
 Use the loadblancer public IP address to access the application from a browser.
-To setup the application database use the database details provided in the chart.
+To setup the application database use the database details provided in the "maridadb" chart values.yaml file.
 Last download the LocalSettings.php file and it can be placed inside the apache document root (/var/www/html) with the help of configmap mount.